The soil of Tungipara in the chest pocket

 How much Madhumati’s water has flowed-

-Even then, did you kept gunpowder in your chest?
+Even then, did you keep gunpowder in your chest?

 Not just weapons in a name,